udaymahajan242/SeattleSnakers/README.md

 ## License

-Unless otherwise specified, all files produced by Adafruit are covered by an [MIT license](https://github.com/udaymahajan242/SeattleSnakers/blob/master/license.txt).
+Unless otherwise specified, all files produced by Seattle Snakers team are covered by an [MIT license](https://github.com/udaymahajan242/SeattleSnakers/blob/master/license.txt).

 Files produced by Nordic Semiconductors are covered by their own license terms, as detailed in the file headers and appropriate folders.
 Please carefully review the license requirements before using this source code in your own application.